What is the first thing that comes to mind when you think about the best place to live in Costa Rica?

 Best place to live in Costa Rica for you

-These are just some of the reasons why San Ramon in Costa Rica’s Central Valley wins in my book for being the best place to live in Costa Rica.
+These are just some of the reasons why San Ramon in Costa Rica’s Central Valley wins in my book for being the best place to live.
 If you would like more information on San Ramon, Costa rica click here.
 Contact us at Why Not Costa Rica to allow us to help you find the best place to live in Costa Rica for you…. beach or not!